-- 3.12.2 Additionally, the surface formed by all parts lying on the reference plane must: - a) Cover the area which is bounded by two transversal lines, one 330mm behind the front wheel centre line and the other on the rear wheel centre line, and two longitudinal lines 150mm either side of the car centre line. - b) Have a maximum width of 500mm. - c) Be symmetrical about the car centre line. - d) Have a 50mm radius (+/-2mm) on each front corner when viewed from directly beneath the car, this being applied after the surface has been defined. - 3.12.3 The surface lying on the reference plane must be joined around its periphery to the surfaces lying on the step plane by a vertical transition.
-If there is no surface visible on the step plane vertically above any point around the periphery of the reference plane, this transition is not necessary. - 3.12.4 The boundaries of the surface lying on the reference plane and the point at which the vertical transitions meet the surfaces on the step plane may incorporate a radius no greater than 25mm.

-A radius in this context will be considered as an arc of constant curvature applied perpendicular to the boundary and tangential to both surfaces.

-The boundaries of the surfaces lying on the step plane which do not meet one of the vertical transitions may be curved upwards with a radius no greater than 50mm which must be of constant curvature.

-The surface lying on the reference plane, the surfaces lying on the step plane, the vertical transitions between them and any surfaces rearward of the surfaces lying on the reference or step planes, must first be fully defined before any radius can be applied or the skid block fitted.
-Any radius applied is still considered part of the relevant surface.

-- 3.12.5 All parts lying on the reference and step planes, in addition to the transition between the two planes, must produce uniform, solid, hard, continuous (no fully enclosed holes), rigid (no degree of freedom in relation to the body/chassis unit), impervious surfaces under all circumstances. - Fully enclosed holes are only permitted in the surfaces lying on the reference and step planes forward of a line 450mm forward of the rear face of the cockpit entry template, provided no part of the car is visible through them when viewed from directly below.
-This does not apply to any parts of rear view mirrors which are visible, provided each of these areas does not exceed 12000mm2 when projected to a horizontal plane above the car, or to any parts of the panels referred to in Article 15.4.7. - 3.12.6 To help overcome any possible manufacturing problems, and not to permit any design which may contravene any part of these regulations, dimensional tolerances are permitted on bodywork situated between a point lying 330mm behind the front wheel centre line and the rear wheel centre line.
+- 3.11.2 Additionally, the surface formed by all parts lying on the reference plane must: - a) Cover the area which is bounded by two transversal lines, one 430mm behind the front wheel centre line and the other on the rear wheel centre line, and two longitudinal lines 150mm either side of the car centre line. - b) Have a maximum width of 500mm. - c) Be symmetrical about the car centre line. - d) Have a 50mm radius (+/-2mm) on each front corner when viewed from directly beneath the car, this being applied after the surface has been defined. - 3.11.3 The surface lying on the reference plane must be joined around its periphery to the surfaces lying on the step plane by a vertical transition.
+If there is no surface visible on the step plane vertically above any point around the periphery of the reference plane, this transition is not necessary. - 3.11.4 The boundaries of the surface lying on the reference plane may be curved upwards with a maximum radius of 25mm which must be of constant curvature, be tangential to the surface and applied perpendicular to the boundary.
+Where the vertical transition meets the surfaces on the step plane a radius no greater than 25mm is permitted. - A radius in this context will be considered as an arc of constant curvature applied perpendicular to the boundary and tangential to both surfaces. - The boundaries of the surfaces lying on the step plane which do not meet one of the vertical transitions may be curved upwards with a radius no greater than 100mm which must be tangential to the surface and applied perpendicular to the boundary. - The surface lying on the reference plane, the surfaces lying on the step plane, the vertical transitions between them and any surfaces rearward of the surfaces lying on the reference or step planes, must first be fully defined before any radius can be applied or the parts referred to in Article 3.12 fitted.
+Any radius applied is still considered part of the relevant surface. - 3.11.5 All parts lying on the reference and step planes, in addition to the transition between the two planes, must produce uniform, solid, hard, continuous (no fully enclosed holes), rigid (no degree of freedom in relation to the body/chassis unit), impervious surfaces under all circumstances. - Fully enclosed holes are only permitted in the surfaces lying on the reference and step planes forward of a line 450mm forward of the rear face of the cockpit entry template, provided no part of the car is visible through them when viewed from directly below.
+This does not apply to any parts of rear view mirrors which are visible, provided each of these areas does not exceed 12000mm2 when projected to a horizontal plane above the car. - 3.11.6 To help overcome any possible manufacturing problems, and not to permit any design which may contravene any part of these regulations, dimensional tolerances are permitted on bodywork situated between a point lying 430mm behind the front wheel centre line and the rear wheel centre line.
 A vertical tolerance of +/- 3mm is permissible across the surfaces lying on the reference and step planes and a horizontal tolerance of 3mm is permitted when assessing whether a surface is visible from beneath the car.